mike14747/News-Scraper/README.md

 ## About the code in this project:

 This is the code I used to add a note to an article.
-First, it add a note to the 'notes' collection.
-Then, it takes the returned note id and adds it to the associated article in the 'articles' collection (the MongoDB equivalent of a foreign key).
+First, it add a note to the **notes** collection.
+Then, it takes the returned note id and adds it to the associated article in the **articles** collection (the MongoDB equivalent of a foreign key).
 ```
 router.post("/api/note", (req, res) => {
     db.Note.create(req.body)